 When the Spanish conquistadores landed in what is now Mexico in the early 1500s, they brought with them horses of Iberian and Arabian descent.
 Over the next three hundred years some of these animals escaped or were released and became the foundation stock of the feral Mustang breed.
 Modern mustang horses still retain the characteristics of the early Spanish bloodlines and overtime these were infused with Thoroughbred, Tennessee Walker, Quarter Horse and draft horse elements.

 Wild Mustangs are found inhabiting the grasslands of the western United States, Montana, Idaho, Wyoming, and Nevada.
-These wild horses are found living in herds led by a power couple, a stallion and dominant mare.
+These wild horses are found living in herds led by a stallion and dominant mare.
 Interestingly, the pack is led by the female horse, or mare, and a stallion she chooses that’s over six years of age.
 In dangerous situations, the head mare will lead the others to safety and the stallion will stay and fight.
 In the wild, Mustangs can live up to 40 years.
 Hurt or disabled horses are protected by the herd and can live remarkably long lives when compared with other animal species that live in the wild.

 Indigenous Mustangs in western North America were estimated to number just under two million animals before human activity reduced their numbers.
 The land was cleared for cattle, sheep, and domestic horses and cattle ranchers rounded them up by the thousands.
 Some were broken and sold but many ended up in slaughterhouses.
 The U.S. Wild Free Roaming Horse and Burro Act which regulates their roundup wasn’t passed until 1971.
 Today, alternative methods of population control regulate their numbers.
 In March 1, 2018, the US Bureau of Land Management estimated the country’s wild Mustang population to be about 67,000.